Renatbec/hr-tracker-function/README.md

 # ⛵ HR Tracker Function

-**HallbergRassyTracker** is an Azure Function project designed to log and retrieve sightings of Hallberg-Rassy sailboats during a sailing trip.
+**SailboatTracker** is an Azure Function project designed to log and retrieve sightings of Hallberg-Rassy sailboats during a sailing trip.
 It exposes two HTTP endpoints for storing and fetching boat data in Azure Table Storage.

 This project was created as part of a technical interview test — and inspired by real-life sailing aboard a Hallberg-Rassy 352 from 1979.